csaroka/nginx_basicauth_demo/README.md

 docker push ${NOAUTH_REG_NAME}/nginx-noauth:v1
 ```

-Build the nginx-auth container image
+Build the nginx-auth container image.
+Note: Not a security best practice; for demo purposes only.

 ```bash
 cd ../nginx-auth